muratdem/MDBTLA/MultiShardTxn/README.md

 When a router initiates two-phase commit for a transaction, as described above, it hands off this responsibility to a coordinator shard, which is responsible for coordinating the commit process across all participant shards.
 The coordinator shard then sends *prepare* messages to all participant shards that were involved in the transaction, waits for affirmative responses from all shards, and then makes a decision to commit the transaction, sending out a message indicating this to all shards, which can then individually commit the transaction on that shard.
 Two-phase commit messages are then [exhanged between coordinator and participant](https://github.com/muratdem/MDBTLA/blob/a973471f74ebaf8b20150bbf97583a51bc82162d/MultiShardTxn/MultiShardTxn.tla#L588-L594) shards to drive the transaction to commit.

-### Modeling the Storage/Replication Layer at Shards
+### Modeling the Storage/Replication Layer

-The current model aimns to model the storage/replicatiop layer at each shard in a modular way.
+The current model aimns to model the storage/replication layer at each shard in a modular way.
 This is done by viewing `MDB` as encapsulatibg jost of the storage/replication specific logic, and [instantiating one of these modules per shard](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L99-L109).

 The composition as currently defined breaks these boundaries a bit, but essentially the interface to the MDB instance at each shard is captured in [these wrapper definitions](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L178-L238).